mendersoftware/mender-docs/04.Artifacts/01.Building-Mender-Yocto-image/docs.md

 bitbake-layers add-layer ../meta-mender/meta-mender-demo
 ```

+To simplifly the board-specific integration, it is strongly recommended that you use the GRUB bootloader as an intermediate.
+See [enabling GRUB](../../devices/integrating-with-grub) for how to do this.
-Finally, add the **Mender layer specific to your board**.
+Otherwise you need to add any Mender integration layer specific to your board, see [Device integration](../../devices) for what is needed.
-Mender currently comes with three reference devices
-that you can build for (only add one of these):
+For the three Mender reference devices use these layers (only add one of these):

 * Raspberry Pi 3 (other revisions might also work): `bitbake-layers add-layer ../meta-mender/meta-mender-raspberrypi` (depends on `meta-raspberrypi`)
 * BeagleBone Black: No board specific layer needed
 * Virtual devices: `bitbake-layers add-layer ../meta-mender/meta-mender-qemu`

-Other devices may have community support,
-either in [meta-mender](https://github.com/mendersoftware/meta-mender?target=_blank) or other repositories.
-If you are building for a different device, please see [Device integration](../../devices)
+If you are building for a different device and encounter any issues, please see [Device integration](../../devices)
-for general requirements and adjustments you might need to enable your device
-to support Mender.
+for general requirements and adjustments you might need to enable your device to support Mender.

 At this point, all the layers required for Mender should be
 part of your Yocto Project build environment.